 African cichlids are native to three large lakes in East Africa.
 Choosing an African cichlid fish might be challenging because there are so many choices.

-These colorful fish are easy to care for and even thrive in hard water.
+These colorful fish are easy to care for.
 Beginners will rarely make enough mistakes to kill an African cichlid.
 They are active swimmers, and their breeding habits are fascinating to watch.

 You’ll pay about $5 to $10 for each fish in your local pet store.

 The minimum tank size required for the African Cichlid is 30 gallons.
 Don’t overstock your aquarium!
 The preferred water temperature is 73 to 82°F with a pH of 7.8 to 8.5, which is fairly high.
-If you come from an area with soft water, you will need to add a substrate to raise the pH.
+If you come from an area with soft water, you will need to adjust the pH.

 Temperament: African cichlids can be aggressive and territorial when spawning or caring for their young.
 Most African cichlids are “mouthbrooders,” meaning they keep their eggs in their mouths until they hatch.
 The fry will return to the parent’s mouths if they sense danger.